Killing of Yao Pan Ma: Killing

 On April 23, 2021, Ma was collecting cans along Third Avenue and East 125th Street in East Harlem.
 Powell attacked Ma from behind and shoved him to the ground.
 After kicking Ma's head repeatedly, he fled the scene.
 A nearby surveillance camera showed the attacker stomping on Ma's head.

 Ma was moved in and out of multiple facilities during his time in the hospital and eventually died of cerebral hemorrhage in a long-term care center run by The New Jewish Home on December 31, 2021.

 Perpetrator and legal proceedings

 Jarrod Powell, a 49-year-old African American man from New York City was arrested.
-He was charged with attempted murder, bullying, felony assault and hate crime charges.
+He was charged with attempted murder, felony assault, and hate crime charges.
 After Ma's death, his family called on the district attorney to upgrade the charges to murder.
 Charges were later upgraded to second degree murder as a hate crime.

 On January 12, 2023, Powell pleaded guilty to manslaughter.
 He was sentenced to 22 years in prison.